 In addition to collecting medical and police records, an attorney can help gather motorcycle accident evidence by interviewing eyewitnesses.
 Such eyewitness testimony might contradict the police report.
 For instance, the police report may not indicate that the driver who hit you ran a red light.
 Eyewitnesses who saw the vehicle do just that bolster your negligence case.

 Attorneys can collect evidence that may prove your case, such as the vehicle maintenance records of other cars involved.
 Was the other driver talking on a cell phone when the crash occurred?
 Your attorney can obtain those cell phone records and find out whether this distraction was taking place.
 A lawyer can request security camera footage from locations near the accident scene.

 In some cases, an attorney may hire an accident reconstruction team to determine how the crash occurred.
 Attorneys consult with experts in various fields relating to the case.

-The statute of limitations for filing a personal injury lawsuit after a motorcycle accident in Florida is four years from the date of the crash.
-That is one of the longest statutes of limitations in the nation for filing personal injury lawsuits.
-The statute for filing a wrongful death lawsuit is four years from the date of death.
+The statute of limitations for filing a personal injury lawsuit after a motorcycle accident in Florida is two years from the date of the crash.

 However, it is critical to obtain legal counsel as soon as possible.
 Waiting too long to hire an attorney can mean that valuable evidence may vanish.